djo0010/SQA-Individual-Assignment/PROJECT 2025/project/project.md

    - 4.c.
 Integrate forensics by modifying 5 Python methods of your choice.
 (20%)

 5. Report your activities and lessons learned.
-Put the report in your repo as `REPO.md` (3%)
+Put the report in your repo as `REPO.md` (5%)

 ##### Individual Activities

 1. Use `vault4paper.py` to remove hard-coded secrets in all YAML files and Puppet files respectively, in the `Ansible` and `Puppet` directories.
 (40%)

-2. Complete the survey related to secrets: https://forms.office.com/r/94Cjxirm1f (2%)

 ### Deliverables